Biking tracks in NSW

-You will find dedicated paths and lanes for cycling throughout NSW, as well as mountain biking trails and tracks, ranging from easy terrain for the young ones to trails that are a little more challenging.
+Cycling is an exhilarating way to discover beautiful NSW.
+You'll find dedicated paths and lanes for cycling throughout NSW, as well as mountain biking trails and tracks, ranging from easy terrain for the children to challenging trails.

-Pedal the scenic 90 km from Sydney to Wollongong via the Royal National Park and the breathtaking Sea Cliff Bridge as part of the Sydney to the Gong race, or have a go at Tommos Loop on the Central Coast, a six hour exploration of the Brisbane Water National Park.
+In the Blue Mountains, west of Sydney, enjoy mountain bike touring in a World Heritage wilderness.
+Pedal the scenic 90 km from Sydney to Wollongong, via the Royal National Park and the breathtaking Sea Cliff Bridge, as part of the Sydney to the Gong race, or have a go at Tommos Loop on the Central Coast, a six-hour exploration of the Brisbane Water National Park.

-In the Snowy Mountains, join more than 30,000 riders in December 2016 at the inaugural L’etape Australia by Tour de France.
+In the Snowy Mountains, join about 30,000 riders in December at L’Etape Australia by Tour de France.
 Once the snow has melted, you can cycle the trails and tracks of this beautiful terrain, with paths for beginners, intermediate and expert mountain bikers.

-The Thredbo Valley shared-use track is ideal for beginners, while more experienced riders should check out the single-lane trails that run along the Thredbo River.
-You can also ride around the family-friendly trails at Lake Crackenback Resort & Spa.
+Thredbo Valley's shared-use track is ideal for beginners, more experienced riders will enjoy the single-lane trails along the Thredbo River, and family-friendly trails are at Lake Crackenback Resort & Spa.

-A tandem bicycle tour around the Hunter Valley vineyards is great fun, and nearby, the 22 km Big Yengo loop trail traverses through the Yengo and Wollemi wilderness areas in Yengo National Park, featuring steep climbs, descents and tight switchbacks.
-You can also attempt the Wollemi Cycle Trail, a 442 km, six-day adventure.
+A tandem bicycle tour around the Hunter Valley vineyards, north of Sydney, is great fun.
+Nearby, the 22 km Big Yengo loop trail traverses Yengo and Wollemi wilderness in Yengo National Park, featuring steep climbs, descents and tight switchbacks.
+The Wollemi Cycle Trail is a 442 km, six-day adventure.

-Some NSW towns and cities have established cycleways, which are a great way to get around town.
-Cycling on local roads, in shared pedestrian and cyclists zones, or on separate cycle paths can get you from A to B in many NSW regions, with dedicated cycle networks developing in Sydney, Newcastle and Wollongong, as well as between major regional centres.
-Make sure you wear a helmet and follow the NSW road rules wherever you ride.
+Cycling on local roads, in shared pedestrian and cyclists zones, or on cycle paths can get you from A to B in many NSW regions, with cycle networks in Sydney, Newcastle and Wollongong, and between major regional centres.
+Helmets are compulsory, and follow the NSW road rules wherever you ride.